GoodbyeKittyy/Report-Automation-with-VBA/README.md

 - **Key Operations**:
   - Iterates through each worksheet to clear pivot tables and delete chart objects.

-## Installation

-To use these subroutines:
-1. Open your Excel workbook.
-2. Press `Alt + F11` to open the VBA editor.
-3. Insert a new module (Insert > Module).
-4. Copy and paste the provided VBA code into the module.
-5. Close the VBA editor and return to your Excel workbook.

 ## Usage

 Run the desired subroutine based on your needs: